 - Auto transfer-scanning and transfer starts when the scanner detects paper. - Auto close on transfer-the interface closes automatically when scanning is complete. - Force UI-less-select this option to prevent this scanner interface from opening when you initiate a scan in the scanning application.
 This option will only work if your scanning application supports UI-less scanning.
-You may also need to select Auto close on transfer complete for this option to work. - Preset overrides capabilities-select this option to ensure the scanner will use the features for the current preset when they conflict with those set by an application. - Enable user compression-this option is enabled only if the scanner and the software allow manual adjustment of the image compression. - Remember compression-when a compression option is available for user adjustment, it cannot be saved as part of a preset.
-Select this option to have the compression setting saved.

-- Suppress TWCC_CAPSEQERROR-return default value if there is a TWCC_CAPSEQERROR error. - Make TWAIN topmost UI-select this option to have the TWAIN interface show in front of all other open windows.
+You may also need to select Auto close on transfer complete for this option to work. - Preset overrides capabilities-some scanning applications have the option to adjust the scan settings and scan without opening this scanner interface.
+The next time this interface opens, the last used settings will match the application settings that were used to scan.
+Select this option to have the settings reset to the last ones used when this interface was open. - Enable user compression-this option is enabled only if the scanner and the software allow manual adjustment of the image compression. - Remember compression-when a compression option is available for user adjustment, it cannot be saved as part of a preset.
+Select this option to have the compression setting saved. - Suppress TWCC_CAPSEQERROR-return default value if there is a TWCC_CAPSEQERROR error. - Make TWAIN topmost UI-select this option to have the TWAIN interface show in front of all other open windows.
 If you are performing UI-less scanning, selecting this option means the scanning progress bar will always show on top of all other open windows.